ericbulloch/kwmd/vulnerabilities/identification_and_authentication_failures.md

 ### TryHackMe

 TryHackMe has a couple rooms dedicated to this subject.
 The rooms are online and require an account.
-Here are some links to rooms that talk about Injection:
+Here are some links to rooms that talk about Identification and Authentication Failures:

 - [OWASP Top 10 - 2021](https://tryhackme.com/room/owasptop102021)